dtcenter/MET/met/docs/Users_Guide/tc-dland.rst

 Required arguments for tc_dland
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The **out_file** argument indicates indicates the NetCDF output file containing the computed distances to land.
+1. The **out_file** argument indicates the NetCDF output file containing the computed distances to land.

 Optional arguments for tc_dland
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^